pyvista/scikit-gmsh/CONTRIBUTING.rst

    import this

-pvgmsh uses `pre-commit`_ to enforce PEP8 and other styles automatically.
+scikit-gmsh uses `pre-commit`_ to enforce PEP8 and other styles automatically.
 Please see the `Style Checking section <#style-checking>`_ for further details.

 Documentation Style
 ^^^^^^^^^^^^^^^^^^^

-pvgmsh follows the `Google Developer Documentation Style
+scikit-gmsh follows the `Google Developer Documentation Style
 <https://developers.google.com/style>`_ with the following exceptions:

 - Allow first person pronouns.
-These pronouns (for example, "We") refer to "pvgmsh Developers", which can be anyone who contributes to pvgmsh.
+These pronouns (for example, "We") refer to "scikit-gmsh Developers", which can be anyone who contributes to scikit-gmsh.
 - Future tense is permitted.

 These rules are enforced for all text files (for example, ``*.md``, ``*.rst``)